Healthdirect Free Australian health advice you can count on.

 Vitamin A deficiency (too little vitamin A) is rare in developed countries like Australia.
 You can usually get enough vitamin A from a healthy diet.

-Some people with chronic illness, injury or restrictive diets can develop a shortage of vitamin A. If you have a health condition that means you have difficult absorbing fats, you could be at risk of vitamin A deficiency.
+Some people with chronic illness, injury or restrictive diets can develop a shortage of vitamin A. If you have a health condition that means you have difficulties absorbing fats, you could be at risk of vitamin A deficiency.

 Some risk factors for vitamin A deficiency are: